berry-cs/big-data-cse/README.md

 ## Data Source Specifications

 To provide a more directed (?) way to load data sources (for example, as an instructor might wish to provide to students), a _data source specification_ file may be used with the static `connectUsing(<path>)` method.
+(The `connect(<path>)` method mentioned above will always first attempt to parse the given path or URL as a data source specification file.)

 A data source specification file is an XML file (with a top-level `<datasourcespec>` element) that specifies the following: